Tennessee

 How to Pronounce Tennessee

 Our model has identified 3 different pronunciations for the name Tennessee.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 62.5% confident that Tennessee is pronounced as teh-nuh-SEE.
-The next most likely pronunciation is TEH-nuh-see, at 30.0% confidence.
+Our model is 62.5% confident that Tennessee is pronounced as teh-nuh-SEE, which has 3 syllables.
+The next most likely pronunciation is TEH-nuh-see, at 30.0% confidence, with 3 syllables.

 teh-nuh-SEE (3 syllables)